Back to: SQL Server Tutorial For Beginners and Professionals

-EXISTS Operator in SQL Server
+EXISTS Operator in SQL Server with Examples

 The SQL Server EXISTS operator is used in combination with a subquery and is considered to be met if the subquery returns at least one row.
 It can be used in a SELECT, INSERT, UPDATE, or DELETE statement.

-column_name: Name of the column of the table.
+- column_name: Name of the column of the table.

-expression1: Expression made up of a single constant, variable, scalar function, or column name and can also be the pieces of a SQL query that compare values against other values or perform arithmetic calculations.
+- expression1: Expression made up of a single constant, variable, scalar function, or column name and can also be the pieces of a SQL query that compare values against other values or perform arithmetic calculations.

-table_name: Name of the table.
+- table_name: Name of the table.

-WHERE [NOT] EXISTS: Tests the subquery for the existence of one or more rows.
+- WHERE [NOT] EXISTS Tests the subquery for the existence of one or more rows.
 If a single row satisfies the subquery clause, it returns Boolean TRUE.
 When the subquery returns no matching rows the optional NOT keyword returns a Boolean TRUE.

-Subquery: The subquery is a SELECT statement.
+- Subquery: The subquery is a SELECT statement.
 If the subquery returns at least one record in its result set, the EXISTS clause will evaluate to true and the EXISTS condition will be met.
-If the subquery does not return any records, the EXISTS clause will evaluate to false and the EXISTS condition will not be met.
+If the subquery does not return any records, the EXISTS clause will evaluate as false and the EXISTS condition will not be met.

-Note: SQL statements that use the EXISTS condition are very inefficient since the sub-query is RE-RUN for EVERY row in the outer query’s table.
+SQL statements that use the EXISTS condition are very inefficient since the sub-query is RE-RUN for EVERY row in the outer query’s table.
 There are more efficient ways to write most queries, that do not use the EXISTS condition.
 If you observe the above SQL EXISTS operator syntax we will get values where the subquery returns any data or rows otherwise it will not return any data.

 CREATE TABLE EmployeeDetails ( ID INT, Name VARCHAR(50), Gender VARCHAR(10), Department VARCHAR(50), Salary INT, Location VARCHAR(50) ) GO INSERT INTO EmployeeDetails VALUES(1, 'Pranaya', 'Male','IT', 25000, 'Mumbai') INSERT INTO EmployeeDetails VALUES(2, 'Anurag', 'Male','HR', 15000, 'Mumbai') INSERT INTO EmployeeDetails VALUES(3, 'Priyanka', 'Female','IT', 50000, 'Hyderabad') INSERT INTO EmployeeDetails VALUES(4, 'Preety', 'Female','IT', 75000, 'Delhi') INSERT INTO EmployeeDetails VALUES(5, 'Subrat', 'Male','HR', 65000, 'Delhi') INSERT INTO EmployeeDetails VALUES(6, 'Hina', 'Female','Sales', 55000, 'Hyderabad') INSERT INTO EmployeeDetails VALUES(7, 'Sushanta', 'Male','Sales', 20000, 'Delhi') GO